szirog/platform_manifest/README.md

 moto2slim
 =========

-Try to porting the Motorola umts_spyder to Slimbean Source
+Port the Motorola umts_spyder to Slimbean Source